How to mock the Redux useSelector hook

 So in the code above I mock useSelector

-from the react-redux npm package and replaces it with a function that executes any given callback function with my mocked state as an argument.
+from the react-redux npm package and replace it with a function that executes any given callback function with my mocked state as an argument.
 This is done before every test.

 to make sure it uses my updated state instead of the default mock state.